hajatiimi/tictactoe-server/docs/report.md

 player state.
 Using FSMs throughout and having documented FSM for joining a game and playing a game would be important improvements.

+Performance - We tested the server (through the client applications) for performance in running a 3x3 grid game on a vanilla Lenovo ThinkPad T480s laptop running Linux.
+Sampled times (n=5) were {427, 369, 349, 453, 373} with mean=393 and median=373.
+Using the mean value as an indicator we calculate that the test setup could run ~2.4 games per second with sustained throughput.
+Multiple servers could likely be run in parallel without adversely affecting the performance of each server.

 ## Missing features and improvement suggestions

 * We have not implemented a formal specification for the protocol.
 Nevertheless, even with the informal protocol example